A Parent’s Ultimate IEP Meeting Checklist

 Follow-Up

 After the meeting, follow up with the school to ensure that the agreed-upon actions are being implemented.
 Expect to receive the required Prior Written Notice (PWN).
-This notice tells the parent what actions were accepted and refused during the IEP Meeting.
+This notice informs the parent of the actions accepted and rejected during the IEP meeting.
 PWNs should be given before any action is taken.
 Stay involved in your child’s education, measure progress at home, and don’t hesitate to schedule additional meetings.

 Conclusion

-As a parent, your involvement in your child’s IEP meeting is a vital step toward ensuring they receive the best possible education and support.
+As a parent, your involvement in your child’s IEP meeting is vital to ensuring they receive the best possible education and support.
 By following this checklist, you can confidently navigate the process, advocate for your child’s needs, and help them achieve their full potential.
 Embrace the journey, for it is a journey of empowerment and hope for your child’s future.

-Carly Brinsko, Content Manager with Partners in PROMISE, has been part of the military community for over 16 years.
-She is a devoted mother to two children, Colton and Wyatt.
-Currently residing near Fort Liberty, North Carolina, Carly’s fondest duty station memory is from Fort Knox, Kentucky, where she cherished the small-town atmosphere and warm southern hospitality.
+Carly Brinsko, Director of Family Programs with Partners in PROMISE, has been part of the military community for 20 years.
+She is a devoted mother to two children.
+Currently residing near Fort Bragg, North Carolina, Carly’s fondest duty station memory is from Fort Knox, Kentucky, where she cherished the small-town atmosphere and warm southern hospitality.

 Carly holds a Bachelor’s Degree in Early Childhood Education, which she earned in 2006.
-From 2007-2009, she dedicated herself to pursuing a Master’s Degree in School Counseling and graduated with honors, showcasing her steadfast commitment to personal growth.
+From 2007 to 2009, she pursued a Master’s Degree in School Counseling and graduated with honors, demonstrating her steadfast commitment to personal growth.
+In 2025, Carly earned her Project Management Professional (PMP) certification.

-As a former educator, school counselor and mom of children with special needs, Carly possesses firsthand experience in addressing the challenges of navigating special education.
+As a former educator, school counselor, and mom of a child with special needs, Carly has firsthand experience in the challenges of navigating special education.
 Throughout the COVID-19 pandemic and a subsequent PCS move, Carly took on the role of homeschooling her children.
-Currently, she works in Quality Assurance & Compliance with an educational software company.
+Currently, she works as a training and development project manager and is the VP of Communications for a government contractor.

 Leave a Reply